pokornyv/SQUAD/README.md

 Check if the densities n and μ are real numbers and pay attention to warnings.
 Also, the residues may behave erratically, having negative effect on the Josephson current and the densities n and μ.
 - Beyond the 0-π transition, the solver gives zero ABS energies or it can end up in an unphysical "false-π" phase.
-It is marked by the change of the sign of the residues in anomalous Green function and (therefore) negative μ.
+It is marked by the change of the sign of the residues in anomalous Green function and, therefore, negative μ.
 Pay attention to warnings.
 - There is an instability in the calculation for Φ=π (P=1).
 Please use e.g. P=0.999 until this issue is solved.

 #### TODO list:
 - [x] Fix the instability in calculating residues close to the quantum phase transition.
 - [ ] Fix the instability at Φ=π.
 - [ ] Include magnetic field to study the splitting of the Andreev bound states.